Australia: A Warning to the World

 America is well down the path Australia is taking.
 China and America are each other’s primary trading partners.
 America is also waking up to scandals involving Chinese agents and Chinese money going to powerful politicians.
 American universities have also been compromised.
 And China is also using trade wars very specifically—choosing what they put tariffs on based on which U.S. states they want to target.

 Australia’s fraught relationship with China is what America’s will become if it continues down this path.
-After years of infiltration and influence, it already is beginning to face the same choice: Stand up to the Chinese Communist Party, its 1 billion subjects, its world-leading economy, and its willingness and ability to exploit your open economy and society—or comply with its continued infiltration and however many points it imposes.
+After years of infiltration and influence, it already is beginning to face the same choice: Stand up to the Chinese Communist Party, its 1 billion subjects, its world-leading economy, and its proven willingness and ability to exploit your open economy and society—or comply with its continued infiltration and however many points it imposes.

 In fact, the Bible prophesies this is exactly where America is heading.
 Isaiah 23 describes a “mart of nations”—a trading alliance in which “Chittim,” a biblical name for China, plays a major role.